laxmanarao003/Number_game/README.md

 # Number_game

 This is sample html code.
+Number game html contains textbox and button.